encode/django-rest-framework/docs/topics/rest-hypermedia-hateoas.md

 ## Building Hypermedia APIs with REST framework

-REST framework is an agnositic Web API toolkit.
+REST framework is an agnostic Web API toolkit.
 It does help guide you towards building well-connected APIs, and makes it easy to design appropriate media types, but it does not strictly enforce any particular design style.

 ## What REST framework provides.